-One thing worth bearing in mind: all the brokers that you find on BrokerChooser are regulated by at least one top-tier authority.
+One thing worth bearing in mind: all the brokers that you find on BrokerChooser are regulated by at least one top-tier financial authority.
 So in this basic sense ChoiceTrade is of course legit.
-Additionally, there are other factors you can take into account when you check the reliability of ChoiceTrade, e.g. if ChoiceTrade is listed on any exchange, provide two-step login, disclose transparently its financial result, etc.
+Additionally, there are other factors you can take into account when you check the legitimacy of ChoiceTrade, e.g. if ChoiceTrade is listed on any exchange, provide two-step login, disclose transparently its financial result, etc.

 |Broker listed on stock exchange||No||No||No|